geniusvlg/Interactive-Book-For-Kids/README.md

-Android Interactive Books For Kid allows kid to read books or listen to them.
+Interactive Books For Kid application allows children to read books or listen.
 The application is developed based on Android Studio.